 How to Make Etched Glass Votive Holders

-First up, you need to clean the glass to make sure it’s free of any oils or residues.
+First up, clean the glass to make sure it’s free of any oils or residues.
 Gently wipe it with a cotton ball that’s been soaked in rubbing alcohol and let it dry.

 If you’re going to do your etching with a glass etching stencil, make sure to follow the directions on the stencil package.